Weilando/EasyCompiler/README.md

     It creates `hello_world.j` which contains a Jasmin assembler representation of our _Easy_ code.
 3. Run `java -jar libs/jasmin.jar hello_world.j` to transform `hello_world.j` into `hello_world.class`, which contains Java bytecode.
 4. Finally, run `java hello_world` to start the compiled program, which should output `Hello world!`.

+## Testing

+We test analyses and other testable features using input files, and test code generation by running the _Easy_ Compiler and running the compiled programs on the JVM.

+It was planned to use a mocked filesystem for generated Jasmin-files and class-files during tests.
+Unfortunately we cannot call jasmin.jar and the produced class-files via `Runtime.getRuntime.exec`, as the command starts a new process.
+An in-memory filesystem would work great, if we could use all functions in one process.

+As a trade-off, gradle deletes the generated files after running the tests.